baojie1985/MNTG/README.md

 MinnesotaTG is a project developed at the University of Minnesota.
 MinnesotaTG is built based on two existing traffic generators: (1) BerlinMod and (2) Thomas-Brinkhoff.
 The purpose of MinnesotaTG is to take an arbitrary region in the United States and generate traffic data from that region.
 Without this tool, generating this traffic is a complicated and drawn out process because of the number of configuration steps necessary to get either Thomas-Brinkhoff or BerlinMod both up and running, and able to work on a user specified region.
 The generation of the traffic is not done by the tool itself, but rather it is performed by these two different traffic generators.

 ## People
-Steven Yackel
+Mohamed F. Mokbel

 Jie Bao

+Ahmed Eldawy

 Amr Magdy

 Mohamed Sarwat

-Mohamed F. Mokbel
+Steven Yackel

 Ethan Waytas